Goal for today:

 You can insert a keyword there that you think could be related to the current page you’re working on.

-It will then give you a list with pages from your site that could be relevant.
+The Blogging Assistant will then give you a list of pages from your site that could be relevant.

 Add links if relevant.